Roll20/roll20-character-sheets/Ars_Magica_5th/documentation.md

 The formula for a stress die (you can see it by hovering over a result, see also "Labels" below) is quite complex, but does something simple:

-+ on a 10, the value will be 0.
++ on a 0 (or 10 on the standard d10), the value will be 0.
 You then roll botch dice to see if you botch
 + on a critical (natural 1), the value will also be 0
 + Otherwise, the result is whatever was rolled

 #### Botch
-When you roll a 10, the formula for a stress die yields a value of 0 (though other modifiers will apply).
-A roll of 10 can be easily seen, as the result will be bright red.
+When you roll a 0, the formula for a stress die yields a value of 0 (though other modifiers will apply).
+A roll of 0 can be easily seen, as the result will be bright red.
 You must then roll botch dice.
 To roll botch dice, you have to equivalent options:

 + click on <span style="color:#ee3f2f">Botch</span> right to the tabs on top of the sheet
 + click the "botch!" button n direclty in the chat near the result